 An ideal risk-based testing strategy addresses four key objectives-

-- To demonstrate and build confidence that stated (and unstated) requirements have been met;
+- To emphasize and build the impression that the stated (as well as unstated) needs have been successfully met.

-- To provide evidence that the business benefits required from systems are available;
+- To provide relevant evidence showing that all the business advantages required from the systems can be achieved.

-- To provide data on the risk of release (and use) of the system under test.
+- To provide relevant data about the potential risks involved in the release (as well as use) of the concerned system undergoing the test.

 The preparation of the risk-based test process has five stages: